rschleitzer/skeme/examples/README.md

 ### Examples with Entities

-- `codegen-xml-v2.dsl` - XML template with entity includes
+- `codegen-xml.dsl` - Basic XML template with entity includes
-- `codegen-xml-cdata.dsl` - Template using CDATA-protected helpers
-- `codegen-xml-mixed.dsl` - CDATA in main template and helpers
+- `codegen-enhanced.dsl` - **NEW!** Demonstrates all new node-list primitives:
+  - `select-children` for direct child selection
+  - `node-list-filter` for filtering with predicates
+  - `node-list-map` for extracting values
+  - `node-list-some` for conditional logic
+  - `node-list-count` for statistics
 - `lib/string-utils-simple.scm` - Helper functions (no special chars)
 - `lib/string-utils-cdata.scm` - Helper with CDATA (uses `char<?`, `char>=?`, etc.)
 - `lib/java-helpers.scm` - Java code generation helpers